AlphaVantageSupport/stock_visualization_in_python_django/README.md

 Step 3: create an empty `home.html` file in the `templates` folder

-If you are in Mac or Linux:
+If you are using Mac or Linux:
 ```shell
 (templates) $ touch home.html
 ```
-If you are in Windows:
+If you are using Windows:
 ```shell
 (templates) $ type nul > home.html
 ```